Common Carp Removal

 In 2021, Capitol Region Watershed District (CRWD) conducted a survey of common carp in Como Lake and estimated their population to be above the critical threshold for water quality.
 Carp caught during the survey, and throughout the spring and summer of 2022 were tagged for tracking and later removal.
 While removal is needed, the carp population in Como Lake will be further limited by poor spawning habitat and abundant bluegills that feed on carp eggs.
 Additionally, new carp can’t migrate into Como Lake since it has no inlets from other water bodies.

-In August and September 2022, box nets will be set around the lake and baited with corn, a food attractive to carp but not of interest to other fish in Como Lake.
-The tagged carp will allow us to track when they are gathering in the nets.
+On August 10, 2022, box nets were set around the lake and baited with corn, a food attractive to carp but not of interest to other fish in Como Lake.
+The previously tagged carp will allow us to track when they are gathering in the nets.
 We will use this information to pull in the nets at the best time to catch as many carp as possible.
+The box nets will remain in the lake through mid-September.
 By reducing carp populations in Como Lake, we are working to ensure that water quality improvements continue.

 Como Lake will be accessed from Compass Point for this project.
-CRWD will post signs near the nets to alert visitors of the project.
+CRWD posted signs near the nets to alert visitors of the project.
 Removed carp will be used for fertilizer.